OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

     rangeMock.setMock("address", "G6:K9");
     ```

-- `OfficeMockObject.addMockFunction` adds a mock function to a `OfficeMockObject` object.
-The following is an example:
+- `OfficeMockObject.addMockFunction` adds a mock function to a `OfficeMockObject` object, as shown in the following example.

     ```javascript
     workbookMock.addMockFunction("getSelectedRange", function () {